US City Populations 2019

 The United States, which is home to a population of over 300 million people, has many large cities with populations in excess of a million.
 The largest city in the US is New York City, with over 8.5 million residents.
 Los Angeles and Chicago follow, each with more than 2.5 million residents, and southern US cities Houston and Phoenix round out the top five with populations of almost 2.3 million and 1.6 million, respectively.

 Aside from Houston, a number of other cities in Texas are highly populous.
 Dallas and San Antonio each have populations of more than a million, while Fort Worth, Austin, and El Paso each have well over 500,000 residents.
 Fort Worth also had the highest growth rate of the cities in Texas at 2.34%.

 Irvine, California grew faster than any other US city, at a rate of 3.87%, while St. Louis, Missouri had the lowest growth rate at -1.11%.
 Tulsa, Oklahoma is the only city to have a growth rate of -0.00%.
 While the population of the major cities is always growing, a number of cities not associated with any major urban areas have also grown, such as Henderson, Nevada (2.76%), Scottsdale, Arizona (2.75%), and Durham, North Carolina (2.09%).

 Anchorage, Alaska has by far the lowest population density in the US at 67/km².
 However, given the climate and location, it's not necessarily an easy city to live in.
-Other cities with low population densities include Chesapeake, Virginia (274/km²), Oklahoma City, Oklahoma (332/km²), and Jacksonville, Florida (462/km²).
-Not surprisingly, cities with the highest population density include San Francisco at 7,242/km², Jersey City at 6,901/km², and Boston at 5,434/km².
+Other cities with low population densities include Chesapeake, Virginia (274/km²); Oklahoma City, Oklahoma (332/km²); and Jacksonville, Florida (462/km²).
+Not surprisingly, cities with the highest population density include New York City at 11,000/km2, San Francisco at 7,242/km², Jersey City at 6,901/km², and Boston at 5,434/km².